G1 Climax: 1977

+MSG Series

 1978

-The 1978 MSG League ran from April 21 to May 30, 1978.
-The tournament featured nine wrestlers.
+The 1978 MSG Series ran from April 21 to May 30, 1978.
+The tournament featured nine wrestlers in a round robin format, with a different scoring system than today's tournaments.
+A win by pinfall or submission was worth five points, a win by dq or countout was worth four points, a time limit, double dq, or double countout draw was worth two points, and a loss or forfeit was worth 0 points.
+André the Giant received an extra five points, although the reason why is unclear.

 1979

-The 1979 MSG League ran from April 27 to June 7, 1979.
+The 1979 MSG Series ran from April 27 to June 7, 1979.
 The tournament featured 10 wrestlers.

 1980

-The 1980 MSG League ran from April 25 to June 5, 1980.
+The 1980 MSG Series ran from April 25 to June 5, 1980.
 The tournament featured 10 wrestlers.

 1981

-The 1981 MSG League ran from May 8 to June 4, 1981.
+The 1981 MSG Series ran from May 8 to June 4, 1981.
 The tournament featured 11 wrestlers.

 1982

-The 1982 MSG League ran from March 4 to April 1, 1982.
+The 1982 MSG Series ran from March 4 to April 1, 1982.
 The tournament featured 14 wrestlers.

 † Antonio Inoki was injured and unable to compete in the final.
 Killer Khan, as the next highest finisher, took his place.

+IWGP League

 1983

-The 1983 International Wrestling Grand Prix ran from May 6 to June 2, 1983.
+The 1983 International Wrestling Grand Prix Championship League ran from May 6 to June 2, 1983.
 The tournament featured 10 wrestlers.
 The winner was awarded a championship belt (the original IWGP Heavyweight Championship) defended annually against the winner of the IWGP League of the year).

 1984

-The 1984 International Wrestling Grand Prix ran from May 11 to June 14, 1984.
+The 1984 International Wrestling Grand Prix Champion League ran from May 11 to June 14, 1984.
 The tournament featured 12 wrestlers, and was the first time that the tournament featured no sort of final round.

 1985

-The 1985 International Wrestling Grand Prix ran from May 10 to June 15, 1985.
+The IWGP Champion Series ran from May 10 to June 15, 1985.
 The tournament featured 13 wrestlers, and was single-elimination.
 This was the first time the tournament did not feature a points system.